indigo77072/IndiRon/README.md

 # IndiRon
-Indigo shows Ron how ot use Git Hub
+Indigo shows Ron how to use Git Hub